amandar8529/cyoa-decisions/Decisions/t-Run.md

 You start running.., You juke your defender you look back and the ball is coming right for you.
 You jump and....
-YOU CATCH IT, Your adrenaline is rushing, you see the N-Zone and you keep running and running.
+YOU CATCH IT, Your adrenaline is rushing, you see the EndZone and you keep running and running.
 The closer you get to it everything becomes white... you make the final [leap](ER2.md) for the touchdown.
 ![Alt git add](Leap.png)